 Severely disabled from polio, he shunned the role of victim while a student at UC Berkeley in the 1960s, asserting his right to accommodations needed to live a productive life.

-Roberts went on to launch Berkeley's Center for Independent Living, a prototype for hundreds of such centers now active around the world, including the Silicon Valley Independent Living Center.
+Roberts went on to launch Berkeley's Center for Independent Living, a prototype for hundreds of such centers now operating around the world, including the Silicon Valley Independent Living Center.

 Like Roberts, Moussavian endured bullying in her younger years in Palo Alto schools but developed strategies that helped her ignore it.